zdanek/maverick/docs/modules/mavlink.md

 ## Mavlink Applications
 ### MAVCesium
-MAVCesium is a great realtime HUD/map display system for autopilots.
-It is currently based on MAVProxy and has a few limitations in the implementation so is marked 'experimental', but is still a very interesting Proof of Concept.
-It is installed by default but because it is based on MAVProxy will only be available when MAVproxy is the selected mavlink proxy (which is not by default).
-MAVCeisum runs it's own webserver (tornado) but like other Maverick components is reverse proxied to the standard web port under the URL /mavlink/mavcesium/websocket/.
+MAVCesium is a great realtime HUD/map display system for autopilots, based on Cesium.
+It used to be based on MAVProxy but has recently been separated so it can run on its own.
+It is installed by default, and points to the flight controller mavlink proxy.
+MAVCesium runs it's own webserver (tornado) but like other Maverick components is reverse proxied to the standard web port under the URL /mavlink/mavcesium/websocket/.
 MAVCesium install can be disabled by setting localconf parameter:
 `"maverick_mavlink::mavcesium_install": false`
-The default web port is 6790, but this can be altered by setting localconf parameter:
+The default web port is 6791, but this can be altered by setting localconf parameter:
 `"maverick_mavlink::mavcesium_port": 1234`
 MAVCesium uses Bing to retrieve map tiles from.
 To specify your own Bing api key, set localconf parameter:
 `"maverick_mavlink::mavcesium_apikey": "xxx"`
 The github source can be changed by setting localconf parameter:
 `"maverick_mavlink::mavcesium_source": "http://github.com/myfork/MAVCesium.git"`
+The default mavlink port that MAVCesium connects to can be set by localconf parameter:
+`"maverick_mavlink::mavcesium_mavlink_port": "5770"`
+This changes the port specified in *~/config/mavlink/mavcesium.conf*.
+Note that this config file is only written if it doesn't already exist - once it exists it is not updated by Maverick.
+This is deliberate, so users can change the port dynamically without having to run Maverick.
+MAVCesium is *not* set to run by default.
+To start it, and enable it at boot time, set localconf parameter:
+`"maverick_mavlink::mavcesium_active": true`